freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.md

 -   Create all of the unit/functional tests in `tests/1_unit-tests.js` and `tests/2_functional-tests.js`
 -   See the JavaScript files in `/components` for the different spelling and terms your application should translate
 -   To run the tests on Replit, set `NODE_ENV` to `test` without quotes in the `.env` file
 -   To run the tests in the console, use the command `npm run test`.
-To open the Replit.com console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"
+To open the Replit console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"

 Write the following tests in `tests/1_unit-tests.js`: